Content Warning continues for preteen sexualization, nudity and gore.

 Back on the moon, we get our first good look at Ra Devil, now a muscled ruin of a being tied up in cybernetic gear.
 He announces that the gargantuan, apartment-building sized brain at his base is somehow Cid’s brain, which is just… remarkable.
 Ra Devil rambles about Deathgyunos, a speech that makes no more sense in the sub than the dub, and reveals that he is keeping all three Crystals in light bulb-shaped pods nearby, as well as Linaly.
 The robots activate the machine, and begin to draw energy from throughout the universe to Ra Devil and his cyborg suit.

 This dramatic and visually striking moment is then undercut by Rouge’s crew, who are now in space and are just baffled by the fact that the planet is round.
-Not that that isn’t funny on its own, mind (“Don’t be silly, if we lived on the bottom we would have fallen off, wouldn’t we?”).
+Not that that isn’t funny, mind (“Don’t be silly, if we lived on the bottom we would have fallen off, wouldn’t we?”), I just don’t care for the whiplash.
 It seems the good guys have tethered the two airships to the dragon, which is taking them to the moon.

 Meanwhile, Ra Devil is starting to expand, dropping irregular, blob-like flesh tendrils around his machine, and we get a look at a group of naked ogres that showed up suddenly at the start of the episode.
 I’m only mentioning them because they come back later, don’t ask me why there are naked ogres here.

 Unfortunately for the heroes, their dragon is hit by lightning and transforms back into a baby, leaving them to crash.
 They land amid a sort of post-apocalyptic ruin, with broken skyscrapers and rock in every direction.
 The Iron Wing holds together all right, but Rouge’s ship is in wrecked, and she leaves most of her crew behind with the Flying Dragon, except for “Mika” and “Akari,” who are presumably the cat gimps, not that we can tell any of her thugs apart.

 Meanwhile yet again, the robots declare the process complete, as Ra Devil becomes Deathgyunos: a giant torso with no hips or legs.
 Exactly how I pictured a god!